gotofritz/gotofritz.github.io/src/content/post/2022-11-13-deleting-tweets-and-likes-from-twitter.md

 ---
 description: Thanks to Elon Musk, it's now socially acceptable for developers to ditch their Twitter accounts.
-While I'm keeping mine because I enjoy tinkering with the API, I recently decided to delete all of my tweets and start fresh.
+While I'm keeping mine to be able to read long threads, I recently decided to delete all of my tweets and start fresh.
 I like to think of it as a "quiet quitting"
 publishDate: 2022-11-13
-draft: true
+draft: false
 title: Deleting tweets and likes from twitter
 tags:
-  - twitter
+  - Twitter
 ---

 ## Deleting it all?
 Deleting it all